Help4.x:Site Global Configuration

-- Inline Editing: (Modules & Menus/Modules/None).
+- Frontend Editing: (Modules & Menus/Modules/None).
 Select if you want inline editing for modules and menu items (support may depend on your template).

 - Default Editor: (Editor - CodeMirror/Editor - None/Editor - TinyMCE).
 Select the default text editor for your site.
 Registered Users will be able to change their preference in their personal details if you allow that option.

-- Default Captcha: (None Selected).
-Select the default captcha for your site.
-You may need to enter required information for your captcha plugin in the Plugins.
+- Default Captcha: Select the default captcha for your site.
+You may need to enter required information in the captcha plugin.

 - Default Access Level: (Public/Guest/Registered/Special/Customer Access Level (Example)/Super Users).
 Select the default access level for new content, menu items, and other items created on your site.